-The Fear of Women is Technically Known as Gynophobia and often presents as a fear of women who have ‘power’.
+The fear of Women is also known as Gynophobia and often presents as a fear of women who have ‘power’.

 - Panic attacks

 Often the symptoms of Gynophobia can seem to occur without the object of fear even being present indicating that the fear of Women has become normalised into everyday life.

 This normalisation process often results in the development and use of safety behaviours in an attempt to prevent exposure to triggering events which, paradoxically, may cause the problem to get worse.